John-McPherson/Python-Essentials-Portfolio-Project/TESTING.md

 My intial run through revealed that the delete function was not adding the correct headings in the con sheet which was making the data difficult to parse.
 This was fixed in commit [0d61bf](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/0d61bf9df038751700188dcce306495a8d868886#diff-d6af0459a37d985953d7040c14f53feb3b9cc9e58b543aa3c2b80256d276c5e0).

+I then tested the confirm choice function and it was not working as intended.
+Instead of just rerunning the confirm choice function it would rerun the whole function that called it.
+That was fixed in commit [c0fa215](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/c0fa215326292c33258c38d1db739cb7fb5240a3).

 ## **Bug Fixes**